Chinese intelligence activity abroad: Australia

 In November 2025, ASIO director-general Mike Burgess said hackers linked to the Chinese government and military had attempted to access Australia's critical infrastructure, including telecommunications networks.
 He identified the groups Salt Typhoon and Volt Typhoon, which allegedly infiltrated U.S. systems for espionage and potential sabotage, and warned that similar probing had occurred in Australia.
 Burgess said Chinese officials had repeatedly complained to the Australian government and businesses about ASIO's public remarks on China, but he vowed to continue speaking out.

+In June 2026, the Australia and the rest of the Five Eyes issued a joint statement warning about Chinese espionage over online job platforms.